coredns/coredns.io/content/manual/configuration.md

 }
 ~~~

-The *chaos* plugin makes CoreDNS answer queries in the CH class - this can be useful to identify
+The *chaos* plugin makes CoreDNS answer queries in the CH class - this can be useful for identifying
 a server.
 With the above configuration, CoreDNS will answer with its version when getting a request:

 ~~~ sh